MicrosoftDocs/Devices-docs/surface/surface-dock-firmware-update.md

 ```

 > [!NOTE]
 > A log file is not created by default.
-In order to create a log file, you will need to append "/l*v [path]".
+In order to create a log file, you need to append "/l*v [path]".
 For example: Msiexec.exe /i \<path to msi file\> /l*v %windir%\logs\ SurfaceDockFWI.log"

 For more information, refer to [Command line options](/windows/win32/msi/command-line-options) documentation.